Ishant-byte/Secure-File-Storage/README.md

 Mobile Compatibility: Develop a mobile-friendly version of the application.

-Acknowledgments
+**Acknowledgments:**

 Special thanks to my professor, Mr. Dhirendra Bhatta, for guidance and support.
 Thanks to the developers of the libraries used in this project: Tkinter, PyCryptodome, PyOTP, and mysql-connector-python.